Department of DPT

 Promote eye health by counseling patients, including explaining how to clean and wear contact lenses

-The institute will remain closed in connection with Pakistan Day on March 23,2018.
+The institute will remain closed in connection with summer vacation from 28th May to 29th June 2018.

 Final Term Examination 2018